richard-1257/alx-system_engineering-devops/0x19-postmortem/README.md

 7. Tested another `curl` on the server.
 200 A-ok!

 8. Wrote a Puppet manifest to automate fixing of the error.

+## Summation
+In short, a typo.
+Gotta love'em.
+In full, the WordPress app was encountering a critical error in wp-settings.php when tyring to load the file class-wp-locale.phpp.
+The correct file name, located in the wp-content directory of the application folder, was class-wp-locale.php.

+Patch involved a simple fix on the typo, removing the trailing p.